danielpartida/rekt-analysis/README.md

 ## Ideas to implement
 - Start general
   - Do analysis for category and for type of issue
-  - In which platform / chain do we find the biggest scams?
+  - Do analysis for token and chain -> in which chain do we find the biggest scams?
-  - What is the main category of exploits?
-NFTs, Exchange, Metaverse, Token, Bridge?
+  - ~~What is the main category of exploits?~~
-  - What is the main type of exploit?
-Scam, exploit or hack?
+  - ~~What is the main type of exploit?~~
   - Funds lost over time (year by year)?
   - Ratio of lost and recovered funds
   - Which are the platforms that are the most secure & insecure?